Would you prefer another study location? Click here

 Why don’t you come along to our next course info session to find out everything you need to start your learning journey?
 You can chat with our teachers, tour our facilities, learn more about the course, find out about the application process and get your questions answered by our course experts.

-To be eligible for this qualification you must successfully complete 13 units of competency.
+To be eligible for this qualification, you must successfully complete 13 core units.

 |Unit Code||Unit Name||Unit Hours||Unit Consumables|